 Fastned is of the opinion that this policy is unlawful.
-As a second charging station is deemed to be unsafe and ineffective, there is no justification to reserve rights for petrol stations and roadside restaurants to establish a second location for fast charging on a service area with an independent fast charging station already established or permitted.
+As a second independent charging station is deemed to be unsafe and ineffective, there is no justification to grant rights for petrol stations and roadside restaurants to establish a second location for fast charging on a service area with an independent fast charging station already established or permitted.
 Furthermore, in the opinion of Fastned, the EU Services Directive prohibits Rijkswaterstaat from treating parties differently by means of creating two separate permit categories for charging facilities unless there is an overriding reason of general interest to adhere to such a categorisation.
 Therefore, Fastned seeks legal redress against WBR permits for charging facilities granted to petrol stations or roadside restaurants on the same service areas where Fastned is operating or is permitted to operate an independent fast charging station.
 Fastned is currently involved in different legal proceedings at different stages in respect of this dispute.
 In a ruling of 19 September 2018, the Dutch Council of State rejected Fastned's claim that the amendment of the WBR policy rules of 20 December 2011(through which 'energy charging points' were added to the exhaustive list of basic services) implies that charging facilities can no longer qualify as additional services.
 The Dutch Council of State also rejected that in the interest of traffic safety, a second provider of charging facilities on the same service area should not be allowed.
 In rulings of 4 November 2020 and 18 August 2021 the Dutch Council of State ruled that the EU Services Directive prohibits Rijkswaterstaat to reserve the rights for charging points as an additional service exclusively for existing petrol stations and roadside restaurants.
 This was contrary to the automatic grant of these permits for charging points only to petrol stations and roadside restaurants.
 As a result of these rulings, Rijkswaterstaat now applies the policy that third parties can also apply for the permissions for charging points as an additional service at petrol stations and that these permissions are no longer exclusive for petrol stations and highway restaurants.
 Fastned has applied for a number of permits for charging points as additional services, but these permits were challenged by several petrol stations.
 One of the questions still outstanding concerns the number of charging points that petrol stations and highway restaurants are allowed to place.
-On 18 August 2021, the Dutch Council of State ruled that the number of charging points that a petrol station may install must remain subordinated to the number of petrol pumps.
-Therefore, Fastned challenged various individual permits for charging points as additional services granted to petrol stations who do not comply with this subordination requirement., Contrary to the ruling of the Dutch Council State Rijkswaterstaat's new policy rules favour other types of assessment criteria such as the impact on the use of existing parking lots, traffic safety, vicinity to the existing petrol station and the impact on existing green areas, water storage, picnic areas and/or playgrounds.
-Fastned disagrees with this amendment of Rijkswaterstaat's policy rules and seeks further legal redress in this respect.
-If the legal redress is not successful, Fastned may face competition on some or even all of its WBR locations from petrol stations that will also offer fast charging as an additional service.
+On 18 August 2021, the Dutch Council of State ruled that charging services at a petrol station must remain subordinated to the main activity of petrol sale.
+However, the Dutch Council of State allows the current Rijkswaterstaat's policy rules favour other types of assessment criteria than just the number of charging points compared to the number of petrol stations, such as the impact on the use of existing parking lots, traffic safety, vicinity to the existing petrol station and the impact on existing green areas, water storage, picnic areas and/or playgrounds.
+Fastned seeks further legal redress by filing administrative appeals against permits for large charging services at petrol stations and against the duration of the permits granted to petrol stations.
+If the legal redress is not successful, Fastned may face competition on some or even all of its WBR locations from petrol stations that will also offer fast charging as an additional service to an extent comparable with Fastned's own charging stations at those locations.